isabel2296/RAT20SU-Compiler-CPSC323/README.md

 Co-writters: Isabel, Joseph, Loai

-main.cpp - contains Lexer Analyzer
+main.cpp - contains Lexer Analyzer;

 SA.h, SA.cpp - contain the Syntax Analyzer and Production of Tables for assembly instructions

 When you execute the executable the user will be prompted to enter a file name.
 The results of the executable will be located in “outAssembly.txt”, if there are syntax errors the executable program will exit and print the error.
 Please do the following: